Note

 reduction

-may be used to computed weighted SoftMax combinations
+can be used to computed weighted SoftMax combinations

 with scalar coefficients \(s_{i,j}\) and arbitrary vector weights \(v_{i,j}\):